AItoid/WindowsPrivacyGuide/README.md

 8. Disabling Windows Firewall
 9. Securely Deleting Files
 10. Removing Metadata From Photos
-11. Installing NVIDIA drivers without bloatware (TODO)
+11. Installing NVIDIA drivers without bloatware

 > [!WARNING]
 > Please keep in mind I am NOT responsible for any issues that occurs with your computer.
 By applying any of these methods, you 100% agree to take full responsibility to any issues that occur on your device.
 It is recommended to create a restore-point in the event of a significant bug.